The Coronavirus Sidelined Me From My Work as a Doctor

 I was one of the first few dozen New Yorkers to become a statistic in this global pandemic.
 But statistics take on a different meaning when they include someone you know.
 As I told people close to me about the test result, the concern in their voices was palpable, even if the conversation was upbeat.
 Those I was in close contact with before falling ill not only worried about me but about themselves: Would they be the next victims?
 All of a sudden this was not just a news story.
 It was personal.
 And it was that much scarier.

 It was scarier for me too.
 Although I’d followed the news of the infection since we started hearing about cases in Wuhan, China, monitoring the spread and learning the symptoms, there was still so much I didn’t know, couldn’t know, until I contracted it myself.
 I tried to remember the advice I have given to my own patients — “Right now you’re O.K.
 Get help if you have more trouble breathing.
 For now, stay at home and monitor symptoms.
 Watch and wait” – but at times my mind jumped to worst-case scenarios.
 I worried when breathing became more difficult.
 I knew my lungs were working as hard as possible to extract enough oxygen without additional help.
 Would I need to be hospitalized and take up critical resources that are soon to be in short supply?
 Would I become deathly ill?
 Could I die?
 There was a chance I could die.
-My co-workers may have to take care of me, maybe even have to place me on a ventilator and take control basic functions with life support.
+My co-workers may have to take care of me, maybe even have to place me on a ventilator and take control of basic functions with life support.

 While it’s true that elderly people and people with underlying health conditions are more likely to die of the disease, COVID-19 doesn’t care about your age or whether you are easy to kill.
 It looks to infect anyone and everyone, and because no one’s immune system has seen this virus before, we’re all easy prey.
 Considering the exponential growth of new cases, some people in the prime of their life will become critically ill.
 Some will not survive.